theolivenbaum/resin/README.md

 Call Searcher.Search with `returnTrace:true` to include an explanation along with the result of how the scoring was calculated.

+<a name="data-availability" id="data-availability"></a>
+##Data availability
+An index is a set of deletions and a list of document field upserts.

+Each write session is an automic operation and creates an entirely new index.

+During writes, older generation indices are still readable and consistent with their initial state.

+When refreshing a Searcher, newer generation indices are rebased with earlier generations.
+The end result of rebasing the generations of an index is an in-memory representation of the current state of the data store.

+This state can be made permament by letting the Optimizer save its state as a new index and declaring the other generations obsolete.
+Optimizing an index minimizes the time it takes to initialize a Searcher.

 <a name="roadmap" id="roadmap"></a>
 ##Backlog